bitanp/Assignment-ETL/monitoring/PROMETHEUS_QUERIES.md

 ```
 Alert when less than 10% memory available.

-### Kafka Broker Down
+### Kafka Exporter Down
 ```promql
 up{job="kafka"} == 0
 ```
-Alert when Kafka broker is unreachable.
+Alert when Kafka exporter is unreachable.

 ---